Backstage at Bracebridge Dinner

 MapJack and Car Fire

+Quick notes today.
 1. If you haven’t been there already, you should check out MapJack.com.
 They have a really cool street-view map of Yosemite, and I love their interface.
 Click on the big picture to pan left or right, and you can move Jack around in the lower map area to explore different things.
-Very similar to Google Maps street view, but it seems to work a bit more smoothly for me.
+Very … Read more

 This weekend (not) in Yosemite